-Neck pain affects many veterans due to the physical strain and high-risk environments they face during military service.
-The frequent use of heavy gear, constant exposure to jarring movement, and prolonged periods of poor posture in vehicles or aircraft can all take a toll on the cervical spine.
+Neck pain affects many veterans due to the physical strain and high-risk environments faced during military service.
+The frequent use of heavy gear, constant exposure to jarring movement, and prolonged periods of poor posture in vehicles or aircraft can take a toll on the cervical spine.
 These demands can lead to lasting damage that doesn’t always show up right away.

 For some veterans, the pain becomes a daily burden of limited movement, interfering with concentration, and even disrupting sleep.
 What starts as a mild ache can escalate into a serious health issue, especially without early treatment or proper support.